A Cadre of Peer Consultants

 Randall Longenecker, MD

-Dr. Longenecker practiced comprehensive family medicine, including maternity care, for 30 years, 15 of those as Program Director of a rural training track in family medicine.
-He is a regional lead and an advisor for the Rural Residency Planning and Development Technical Assistance Center.
-He is the founder and outgoing Executive Director of The RTT Collaborative, providing technical assistance to developing and existing programs, and pursuing research in rural health professions education and training.
+Dr. Longenecker practiced comprehensive family medicine, including maternity care, for 30 years in west-central Ohio, 15 of those as Program Director of a rural training track in family medicine.
+He is an advisor for the Rural Residency Planning and Development Technical Assistance Center.
+He was the founder and for more than 9 years the Executive Director of The RTT Collaborative, providing technical assistance to developing and existing programs, and pursuing research in rural health professions education and training.
+He is now senior advisor and consultant.

 Area of expertise: Community engagement, organic residency program design, longitudinal and emergent curricula, rural GME accreditation, finance, and governance